sefffal/Octofitter.jl/docs/src/chains.md

 # [Chains](@id chains)

-This page describes the format of the Monte Carlo chains created by DirectDetections.jl
+This page describes the format of the Monte Carlo chains created by Octofitter.jl

-The output of the samplers in DirectDetections is an MCMCChains.Chains object
+The output of the samplers in Octofitter is an MCMCChains.Chains object

 A column will be present for each variable in your model, both defined in the Priors blocks or as Derived variables.